bobbramillan/Coast/README.md

 - Secrets Manager for credential storage
 - Lambda functions with Java 17 runtime
 - API Gateway resources, methods, integrations, and deployments
+- CORS configuration at both API Gateway and Lambda response level
 - Lambda cold starts and how to mitigate them
+- CI/CD with GitHub Actions for automated Lambda deployment

 ### Security
 - Why plain text passwords are dangerous